Juju as my Teacher

 Her death was sacred.

 A week before she passed an ancestor sent me a white lined sphinx into my tattoo studio.
 It showed up on Ancestor day, the first day of Ching Ming.
 It was so big, my clients that day were afraid to get too close to it in observation.
 It chilled in the space the entire day of tattooing, from noon-9pm, totally unbothered.
 I felt like it was hanging out, chilling, maybe listening.
 I don't have a screen on the window it came through so I left it wide open overnight so it would be free to leave.
 That Saturday night to Sunday, it took off, because when I arrived on Sunday it was gone.
-I believe it was sent as a foreshadow to Juju's imminent death.
+I believe it was sent by my dad as a foreshadow to Juju's imminent death.

 Finding Juju was one of the best things that could have ever happened to me.
 Not only did she fill the void in question of whether I would be cut out to be a mom, I found the answer.
 I am quite happy and forever grateful for having experienced being her dog mom.
 Juju lived a full and happy life.
-It was an honor to witness her life as her teacher, best friend, and caretaker.
+It was an honor to love her, and to witness her life as her teacher, best friend, and caretaker.

 And through Juju, I learned that she, as a dog child, was exactly who I needed to experience to discover parts of myself and to know myself better.
 Once a dog mom, a short and sweet chapter of my life, and still decidedly child-free by choice.